ClickHouse/ClickHouse/docs/en/sql-reference/operators/in.md

 The right side of the operator can be a set of constant expressions, a set of tuples with constant expressions (shown in the examples above), or the name of a database table or SELECT subquery in brackets.

 ClickHouse allows different types inside `IN` subquery.
-For left hand side it applies type conversion to the type of right hand side.
+For left hand side it applies type conversion to the type of right hand side with [accurateCastOrNull](../functions/type-conversion-functions.md#type_conversion_function-accurate-cast_or_null).

 **Example**